UK and Ireland BBYO: History

 In 1923, a group of Jewish boys in Omaha, Nebraska organised their own fraternity after they had been refused entry to local fraternities that often excluded Jews.
 After a few months, a second chapter was founded in Kansas City.
 Thanks to the vision of adviser Sam Beber, who dreamt of a global Jewish movement, on May 3, 1924, a meeting took place and the Grand Order of the Aleph Zadik Aleph was born.
 The organisation rapidly began to grow and by April 1925 there were 7 chapters.
-Sam Beber approached the B'nai B'rith National Convention for support and AZA was adopted as B'nai B'rith primary youth programme.
+Sam Beber approached the B'nai B'rith National Convention for support and AZA was adopted as the B'nai B'rith primary youth programme.
 At the same time, small sororities began to spring up across North America, some using the B'nai B'rith Girls name.
 It was not until 1944 that, under the leadership of Anita Perlman, BBG was officially established as an international Order, and recognised by B'nai B'rith.
 The B'nai B'rith Youth Organisation was officially born.